Share this article on:

 Trust is everything, and for GenAI integrations to be successful and not come to represent a data breach in the waiting, systems and processes must be reorientated to the safety and security of staff and operations.
 In essence, there are three key things to remember: GenAI is a force multiplier for everyone, these attacks still require action on objective, and they can be detected and stopped.

 As a basic and important first step, before adopting Copilot, organisations should engage in a very rigid and thorough access control review to determine who has access to what data.
-As has been shown with the likes of zero trust principles, best practices often champion least user access.
+As has been shown with the likes of zero-trust principles, best practices often champion least user access.

 Once Copilot is integrated, organisations can apply sensitive labels.
 Microsoft itself recommends applying sensitivity labels through Microsoft Purview.
-Here users configure the labels to encrypt sensitive data and ensure users do not receive the Copy and Extract Content (EXTRACT) permission.
+Here, users configure the labels to encrypt sensitive data and ensure users do not receive the Copy and Extract Content (EXTRACT) permission.
 EXTRACT prevents users from copying sensitive documents and blocks Copilot from referencing the document.

 It’s also a good idea for organisations to consider implementing additional security services and expert solutions that identify suspicious user behaviour and flag priority alerts so SOC professionals can catch threats before they go too far.
-An SOC defender can utilise additional information to authoritatively respond, for instance locking a ‘user’ (a hacker bot disguised as an employee) out of their account.
+An SOC defender can utilise additional information to authoritatively respond, for instance, locking a “user” (a hacker bot disguised as an employee) out of their account.
 Quality tooling will also provide added visibility so SOC teams can see who is using Copilot and what data is being leveraged, so they can remain aware and prepared.

-As Vectra AI’s 2024 State of Threat Detection and Response Report shows, AI can also be used to help security teams to reduce data vulnerabilities, not only in their GenAI integrations but throughout all workflows.
+As Vectra AI’s 2024 State of Threat Detection and Response Report shows, AI can also be used to help security teams reduce data vulnerabilities, not only in their GenAI integrations but also throughout all workflows.

-When it comes to Copilot, security experts can help to set it up in a way that will reduce data leaks, monitor prompts and responses to ensure sensitive data isn’t being used in the wrong way, and detect abnormal behaviour or misuse of the solution.
+When it comes to Copilot, security experts can help set it up in a way that will reduce data leaks, monitor prompts and responses to ensure sensitive data isn’t being used in the wrong way, and detect abnormal behaviour or misuse of the solution.